Beauvais, Oise: tourism & sightseeing

 Visit Beauvais (Picardy, France)

-Beauvais is a large town about 75 kilometres north of Paris, in the direction of Amiens.
-It is the 'capital' of the Oise department.
-The ancient centre of the town was severely damaged during the Second World War, but in the town there remain some interesting monuments and buildings to discover.
+France This Way comment: the ancient centre of Beauvais was severely damaged during the Second World War, but in the town there remain some interesting monuments and buildings to discover.

 Your visit will focus in the area around the cathedral and the Town Hall.
 As you walk around Beauvais you will notice metal markers set in the pavement that denote the places of interest - visit the tourism office for an explanation of what these refer to.